SQLDBAWithABeard/StravaBike/README.md

-# Last Refreshed - 25 May, 2026 at 23:51:51
+# Last Refreshed - 26 May, 2026 at 23:52:30
 The Latest Activity was a Ride -

-<b>Sunny ⛅ Monday Morning Ride</b>
+<b>Last morning in Lingen ☀️ Tuesday Morning Ride</b>

-which happened on 25 May, 2026 at 06:13:45
+which happened on 26 May, 2026 at 05:34:41

-Which is 0 years, 0 months, 0 days, 17 hours and 38 minutes since the last refresh!
+Which is 0 years, 0 months, 0 days, 18 hours and 17 minutes since the last refresh!

-You can see it here https://www.strava.com/activities/18643099849
+You can see it here https://www.strava.com/activities/18656513051

 ## Number of Rides
 How many rides have I done each year?